course-dprep/host-characteristics-on-airbnb-prices/README.md

 ### Research method

-This project will use the OLS regression method to examine the effect of different host characteristics of Airbnb's in low and high inflation countries.
+This project will use the Ordinary Least Square (OLS) regression method to examine the effect of different host characteristics of Airbnb's in low and high inflation countries.
 We can use the OLS regression to see whether the relationship between the variables is positive or negative.
 The dependent variable is the Airbnb price in dollars.
-The independent variables are given in the table above.
-The regression is as follows:
+The independent variables are given in the table above, notated by X. The regression is as follows:

 *Y = b0 + b1X1 + b2X2 + b3X3 + b4X4 + b5X5 + b6X6*